McDonald Hobley: Post-war

 He told an acquaintance in the Far East that he would like to try to become an announcer for the BBC so he could meet drama directors.
 After being demobbed in 1946, Hobley joined the London Vaudeville Company for one night to appear in the ex-service's performance of There is a Kingdom.
 He later received a telegram to enter a competition to select announcers for the post-war revival of BBC Television, after a friend of his entered his name.
 Hobley was selected as an announcer in May 1946 after winning over 281 other applicants.
 He began work on 7 June 1946, the day of BBC Television's reopening, and stopped acting in theatre.
+He was the only male BBC announcer.
 His job was to announce, commentate on sport, compère panel games, film commentary and conduct interviews on chat shows.
 Hobley covered events such as the Coronation of Elizabeth II and Eurovision's launch.

 He was also one of the compères on the BBC's Come Dancing programme and appeared on various other shows as himself.
 Hobley headed the team of BBC Television's early continuity announcers, which included Jasmine Bligh, Peter Haigh, Mary Malcolm and Sylvia Peters.
 He once introduced the politician Sir Stafford Cripps as 'Sir Stifford Crapps'.
 Hobley was the presenter of arts films on the magazine programme Kaleidoscope from 1946 to 1953, and was also a presenter of BBC TV's For Deaf Children between 1953 and 1956.

 In March 1956, he resigned from the BBC and joined ABC Weekend TV as a commentator; the company was part of the Independent Television network which had recently been created to compete with the BBC.
 It was reported that his annual salary increased as a result from £1,300 to £5,000.
 He remained at ABC Weekend for three years until his contract expired and he became a freelance actor and broadcaster.
 In 1956, Hobley chaired the only series of the panel game Yakity Yak, in which six woman panellists were encouraged to provide absurd answers to questions.
 The following year, with his ABC contract allowing him to work freely on weekdays, he returned to BBC Television to be the quiz-master of Up for the Cup, a fortnightly sports quiz show for ten teams of football supporters.
 Hobley also introduced for ABC the musical magazine What's News?, Film Fanfare in which he reported on news, previews and views of films and actors, State Your Case in which contestants vied to win £100, and Holiday Town in which he visited various resorts across Britain.
 He also compèred the talent discovery programme Bid for Fame, the panel game Tell the Truth, Close Up, and Hometown Saturday Night.